Brunner246/cw_details/README.md

 # cw_details

-Creating parametric details for columns in timber construction
+Creating parametric details for columns in timber construction for the software cadwork 3D